-Many fans of Weber State football might consider that more honorable than Monday's surprising announcement that Smith had decided to leave the Big Sky Conference program just four and a half months after being hired as head coach, and without coaching a game, to take over at Arkansas.
+Many fans of Weber State football might consider that latter move more honorable than Monday's surprising announcement that Smith had decided to leave the Big Sky Conference program just four and a half months after being hired as head coach, and without coaching a game, to take over at Arkansas.

 It's an odd scenario that only those involved in the discussions knew was in the works.
 The 63-year-old Smith, nearly a 40-year veteran on the sidelines, including head coaching stints at Idaho (1989-1994), Utah State (1995-1997), Louisville (1998-2002) and Michigan State (2003-06), had worked under Petrino as a Razorbacks assistant the last three seasons - the fourth school at which they had worked together.

 That Smith was being considered as Petrino's replacement was kept quiet while Arkansas flirted with other coaches.
 His decision enters some dicey territory considering Weber State is his alma mater and he had seemingly returned there for the final job of his career.

 Should that tie have been too strong for him to quickly bolt?
 The court of public opinion will be varied, but no doubt many at Weber State will say it should have been too strong.

 Jerry Bovee, Weber State's athletic director, reacted with disappointment Monday morning on Twitter with the following comment: "Wow, just when you think the pieces to the puzzle are all in place, something big happens to create chaos and the picture changes.
 Ouch!"